Shaun Leonardo: Early life and education

 Shaun Leonardo was born and raised in Queens, New York.
 His mother is from the Dominican Republic and his father is from Guatemala.
 "Growing up in Queens with immigrant parents Leonardo looked to pop culture for his role-models."
 Leonardo attended an all boys Jesuit Highschool.
 He earned his BA in Visual Arts, painting from Bowdoin College in Brunswick, Maine.
 Leonardo played American football while at Bowdoin.
 He went on to receive his Masters in Fine Art in Painting from the San Francisco Art Institute in 2005.

 Art

 Shaun Leonardo works in drawing, painting, and performance.
 Through his artistic practice he interrogates "hyper-masculine figures" ranging from athletes to superheroes and explores the influence they have on shaping ideas of manhood.

 Leonardo's work often focuses on childhood role models, popular icons and cultural stereotypes and how they influence our perception of what it means to be a man.
 Leonardo often performs as hyper-masculine heroes, seeking to expose and explore vulnerability.
 In his paintings, on cutout plywood, he isolates the figures in an effort to amplify feelings of exclusion, isolation, and invisibility.
 Whether Leonardo is working in drawing, painting, sculpture or performance, his work examines the "confusion, desperation and, often times, failure we experience when attempting to either locate ourselves within our popular cultures or aspire to their unattainable ideals."

+On April 2, 2026, the Barclays Center announced Leonardo would be collaborating with Paul Pfeiffer and the Social Justice Fund “on a year-long project titled Exodus to lead media workshops with youth and adults who have been affected by the criminal-justice system.”